The Ugly Truth About Love

 Get it now?

-We failed in meeting each other's needs, because we never clearly stated what our needs were to the other.
-We both had horriffic self-worth, and our communication was near non-existent.
+We failed to meet each other's needs because we never clearly stated our needs to the other person.
+We both had horrific self-worth, and our communication was near non-existent.
 We would avoid each other.
 She would go to bed early, and I would stay up late playing Madden or working.
 I'd spend more time than I needed to at the office, and I'd extend business trips for the sole purpose of avoiding time at home.

-What happened was she created more and more problems for me to solve, not because these problems were real, but she just wanted attention from me.
+What happened was that she created more and more problems for me to solve, not because they were real, but because she just wanted my attention.
 She craved affection.
-And instead of her communicating her need or me being aware and seeing her need, I was an idiot and I solved every problem I could.
-Not because I actually cared about her problems - and since I'm being open about it, I was more interested in getting her to shut up and stop bitching about ridiculous things.
+And instead of her communicating her need or me being aware of it, I was an idiot and solved every problem I could.
+Not because I actually cared about her problems, and since I'm being open about it, I was more interested in getting her to shut up and stop complaining about ridiculous things.
 And to showcase how much of a delusional idiot I was, I actually thought doing this would also get me sex.

-It's true, and yes, I'm quite embarrassed of my dumb-assness.
+It's true, and yes, I'm quite embarrassed by my dumb-assness.

-Mark Mason sums up perfectly how we could have fixed our issues, and how you can fix yours.
+Mark Manson sums up perfectly how we could have fixed our issues, and how you can fix yours.

 Seriously, it's this simple.

-If my wife would have said, "I have a problem, you don't have to fix it for me, just support me while I fix it myself, and this is how you can best help me. <outlines support needed> Can you do that?"
+If my wife had said, "I have a problem, you don't have to fix it for me, just support me while I fix it myself, and this is how you can best help me. <outlines support needed> Can you do that?"

-THAT would be a demonstration of love; taking full responsibility for your problems, not holding your partner responsible for them, and outlining how you want support.
+THAT would be a demonstration of love: taking full responsibility for your own problems, not blaming your partner, and outlining how you want support.

 See?
 That's not hard.

 While that may seem like a crass and insensitive move, it isn't.
-It is showing love in that you are telling your partner clearly and distinctly to solve their own problems, and stop playing the Victim role while at the same time stopping the Saver role within yourself.
+It shows love when you clearly and distinctly tell your partner to solve their own problems and stop playing the Victim role, while at the same time stopping the Saver role within yourself.

-And this isn't to say that if you currently fall in this cycle that the best choice is divorce.
+And this isn't to say that if you currently fall in this cycle, the best choice is divorce.
 That would be stupid.
-Why you ask?
+Why, you ask?

 You have to fix yourself FIRST.
 Break the cycle!

-If you have played the Victim role, the hardest thing for you is to start holding yourself accountable for your problems and stop making up drama to make yourself feel worthwhile.
+If you have played the Victim role, the hardest thing for you is to start holding yourself accountable for your problems and to stop making up drama to feel worthwhile.

 One of the best things you can do is stop posting anything personal on Facebook or talking to family or friends about your marriage/relationship.
 This is going to be absolutely terrifying for you, but it is the only way to have the relationship that you want and stop self-sabotaging it.